kaitvu/election-blog/content/post/2024-09-25-blog-4/index.md

 </tbody>
 </table>

-Although VPs (both former and sitting) have only competed in six general elections in the post-war era, looking at their past success may shed some light on Harris' bid.
+Although VPs (both former and sitting) have only competed in six general elections since the 1960s, looking at their past success may shed some light on Harris' bid.

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
  <thead>